 We’ve returned from Mexico City safely….to all the snow, cold, and dry air.
 But we’re here, with more memories than we left, and we are grateful!
 This city is a stunning, best-kept-secret.
 We’re not big “touristy” travelers, and one of the excitements of going to a new place for us, is pretending, for even an “intsy” nano-second, that we live there.
 Having been asked numerous times in the states about “what country I’m from,” I feel at times I can subtly melt into the mix and not cause too much of a ripple.
 However, I’m certain, short of two tall men from the Netherlands who we saw at the pyramids, Pat and Cy were the only blond-haired blue-eyedchaps around!

 So since we have a toddler who is…a little less than comfortable being in a situation where he can’t see his mother, we figured, “Why not take him?!
 It’s only Mexico City!”
 Really, he could not have a been a better little travel partner.
 I think most of the stress lied with us “reorganizing” our expectations of a romantic getaway.
 Cy loves animals and tried to love on every dog he saw (he also barked at it for 10 minutes after he saw a dog).
 Cy also barked every time we strapped him to the “kid leash.”
-He was “in his element”–finally, he could be “one of them” and he loved it.
+He was “in his element”–finally, and he loved it.

 Below is a link to a short video showing the highlights of our trip.